Desunovu/fastapi-mongodb-blog/README.md

 ## Description

-The purpose of this educational project is to create a blog using technologies for creating web applications in Python.
+Educational project on developing a blog.
+The main goal of the project is to utilize a NoSQL database and implement asynchronous CRUD operations.

 ## Technology Stack

 - **Programming Language**: Python
 - **Web Frameworks**: FastAPI
-- **Database**: MongoDB
+- **Database**: MongoDB (Motor async driver & Beanie ODM)
 - **Frontend**: _Not selected yet_
+- **Honorable mention**: JWT Auth

 ## Project Functionality